Datseris/whyjulia-manifesto/README.md

 ## But why do you try so hard to convince people?

-This repository is not funded by Julia-related companies or funded by anything for that matter!
+This manifesto is not about convincing per-se; it is about justifying the act of convincing.
+To be clear, we _are trying to convince people_ to join Julia!
+But why?
+Well, this repository is not funded by Julia-related companies or funded by anything for that matter!
 We try to convince people because **we genuinely believe that Julia can accelerate scientific progress and increase openness in code in academia**.
 It's a better future for everyone :)

 _(Full disclosure: authors of this post also develop packages for the Julia programming language.
 More Julia users means more potential users for these packages, which means more potential contributors for these packages.
 However, the potential increase in contributors is such a low probability event for a given "conversion" to Julia, that it cannot form a basis for trying to convince people in the first place.)_